 The LAPT program offers certificate programs that allow a student to easily enter into the full master’s program.
 All courses work toward the master’s credential.
 The program is completely online to accommodate the schedules of busy wrong professionals.

 “As a student in the program, I engage daily with peers and faculty to learn better ways of doing things.
 The discussions boards have taught me how to critically think and provide feedback in a concise, well-thought out manner.
 I’ve built connections with industry practitioners through classroom projects that challenge me to think deeper and extend beyond to find solutions and apply them in my current position at UMBC.
-The applied nature of this program enriches my professional experience and allows me to bring value and a level of expertise to my current endeavors.
-Here is a video where I speak with associate program director and academic advisor, Dr. Chuck Hodell, and program director, Dr. Greg Williams about the value of the Learning and Performance Technology Program.” – Dennise Cardona, UMBC staff member and Graduate Student, LAPT
+The applied nature of this program enriches my professional experience and allows me to bring value and a level of expertise to my current endeavors.” – Dennise Cardona, UMBC staff member and Graduate Student, LAPT